The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Time investment: 6–8 hours

-Result: Focus on leveraging business growth acceleration
+Result: Focus on work that accelerates business growth

 Total implementation: 31–40 hours over 6 months